INTRODUCING

 Sam Hall

 Sam is the founder of 17Percent.
 She was a member of the Royal Court Theatre’s Young Writers’ Programme.
 She has had full-length plays performed at the White Bear, The Etcetera Theatre and The Landor in London.
 Shorter works have been performed in Kent at the 2010 and ’11 Dickens Festivals.
-She is currently working on finishing her NANOWRIMO novel.
+She is currently working on finishing her NANOWRIMO novel, plus re-writing a full-length play.

 Email: 17percentcampaign@gmail.com